khatrinikunj11/ai-ml-journey/python projects/Day-1-Projects/README.md

 - Contains at least one digit
 - Contains at least one uppercase letter
 - Display appropriate messages for each condition

+## Project 6 - Palindrome Checker
+Create a program that checks if a given word or phrase is a palindrome (reads the same forwards and backwards).
+Ignore spaces and case sensitivity.

+## Project 7 - Word Counter and Analyzer
+Write a program that takes a sentence as input and displays:
+- Total number of words
+- Total number of characters (with and without spaces)
+- The longest word in the sentence
+- How many times a specific word (user-provided) appears

+## Project 8 - String Slicer Game
+Create a program that takes a string input and asks the user for:
+- Starting index
+- Ending index
+- Step value
+- Then display the sliced string.
+Include error handling messages if indices are out of range.

+## Project 9 - URL Parser
+Write a program that takes a URL as input (e.g., "https://www.example.com/page") and extracts:
+- Domain name (www.example.com)
+- Path (/page)
+- Check if URL uses secure connection (https)

+## Project 10 - Text Formatter
+Create a program that takes a paragraph as input and:
+- Replaces all multiple spaces with single space
+- Counts the number of vowels and consonants
+- Converts the first letter of the paragraph to uppercase
+- Displays word count